CChenLi/Linux/README.md

 ## Linux basic
 [Back to Content Tabble](#linux-enviroment-experiment)

 Everyting in Linux is a file or process
 Files are collection of data
 Process are an instance of an executing program

 ### Files
 - Organized in a tree of directories
 - Regular files are text, images, PDF, etc
 - Directoreis, executble programs, devices
 - Hidden file start with a dot .ssh .profile

 ### Using Linux with a shell
-- Shell is a interface where you can interact with Linux, bash, zsh
+Shell is a interface where you can interact with Linux, bash, zsh

+> File Paths
--
+- Root dir is /
+- User's homedir is ~ not a folder, but shell internally expand to home dir
+- Absolute path, relative to root, start with /
+- Relative path, relative to current dir

+> Basic command

 `echo $PATH`         default path for command devided by :
 `pg1 2> pg2`    write stderr from pg1 to pg2
 `mkdir d`
-`stat d`      this shows Linksnumber 2, one is d, one is . inside d `ln -s d soft`   create sofelink `soft` to d     ln is not allowed to hard link a dir
+`stat d`      this shows Linksnumber 2, one is d, one is . inside d
+`ln -s d soft`   create sofelink `soft` to d     ln is not allowed to hard link a dir
+`C-l` clear terminal screen
+`C-u` delete all text behind cursor
+`ps` list current funning process
+`kill PID` kill process

+> Enviroment variables

+`HOME` ~
+`PATH`  list of directories, separated by colons, where shell should look for executables
+Assign variable using VAR=...
+Access with dollar sign, e.g. $VAR

+`export` 命令用于设置或显示环境变量。
+在 shell 中执行程序时，shell 会提供一组环境变量。 export 可新增，修改或删除环境变量，供后续执行的程序使用。export 的效力仅限于该次登陆操作。 `export PATH=”$PATH:your path1:your path2 ...”`
+**You can export in your ~/.profile file to do it every time you log in**

+### Metadata and Inodes
+- Every file is associated with descriptive info called metadata, including:
+	- File type (regular, dir,...)
+	- Link count, how many directory entries link to the file
+	- Permission,  which users can read, write, or execute a file
+	- File owner
+	- File size (in Byte)
+	- Time of last access (read/execute), last modification (write), and change to inode
+	- Disk address of file contents
+- Inodes & directories
+	- Every file in the file system is associated with an inode, a data structure that stores its corresponding file's metadata
+	- Inodes are stored in an inode table, which is an array with all the files in the filesystem.
+	- Each inode has a unique inode number that is used to index into the table
+	- A directory is actually a file mapping filenames to inode numbers
+	- Inodes and directories work together to store metadata for every file

+### Essential Linux directories
+/bin  | essential binaries (e.g. pwd, bash)
+/dev  | devices (and virtual ones like /dev/null) /home | users' home directories
+/tmp  | temporary files
+\usr  | user files and binaries (e.g. /usr/bin)